existential-decline/AO3-Work-Templates/README.md

 Then,
 <ol>
   <li>Select a saved template in the drop-down.</li>
-  <li>Click the 'Load' or 'Delete' button to load or delete it.</li>
+  <li>Click the 'Load' or 'Delete' button to load or delete it.</li></ol>

-<li>If you wish to save over an existing template, select a saved template in the drop-down and click the 'Save' button.</li></ol>
+If you wish to save over an existing template, select a saved template in the drop-down and click the 'Save' button.